AmjaadAyed/Starbucks_Capstone_Project/README.md

 •	value - (dict of strings) - either an offer id or transaction amount depending on the record

+# Results & Observations

+- Discount and BOGO represent the higher types of offers.
+- Most of the customers are male.
+- The majority of the customers have their income average at USD 60K.
+- Most of the customers locate between the age of 43 and 77 customers.
+- Transactions are higher events types.

+all these observations can be considered for building another machine-learning approach to build a recommendation engine or to extract further features using the feature engineering techniques to predict and improve the efficiency of this recommendation engine.

 # Licensing, Authors, Acknowledgements

 This project was completed as part of the Udacity Data Scientist Nanodegree.
 Code templates and data were provided by Udacity.
 The data was originally sourced by Udacity from Starbucks.